koskath/arete2/course_content/SC/md_files/Lecture2/lecture_2_slide_13_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-lkcorP
-retnüG
-Today’s Topics
+# Today’s Topics
-Intro: A Big Picture of Internationalization and Globalization
-– And the Question on the role of
-Logistics and Supply Chain Management within
-Is the World really flat – even without C19?
-– Discussing the case of Flowers B.V.
-– The structure of the supply chain
-– Complications and Considerations in the global context of the operations
-Wrapping it up: some key issues in a little bit broader view than that of the case
+Intro: a big picture of internationalization and globalization will be presented, together with the question of the role of logistics and supply chain management within this context.
+We will ask whether the world is really flat – even without COVID-19 – by discussing the case of Flowers B.V., examining the structure of the supply chain and exploring complications and considerations in the global context of operations.
+Finally, we will wrap it up by highlighting some key issues in a slightly broader view than that of the case itself.

 Slide 13